kuadrat/data-slicer/doc/source/installation.rst

 1) Open "Anaconda Prompt"

-2) In order not to mess up your dependencies (footnote 1), create a virtual environment with python version 3.7.5::
+2) In order not to mess up your dependencies, create a virtual environment with python version 3.7.5::

       $ conda create --name testenv python==3.7.5